-- You'll fall in love withThe tree-lined streets and commerical avenues that collide to create this welcoming neighborhood.
+- You'll fall in love withTree-lined streets and commercial avenues

-- The LifestyleThe suburban feel of this tight-knit community makes it feel like you are a world away from Manhattan.
+- The LifestyleThe suburban feel of this tight-knit community.

-- What to expect Living in Midwood means you will live at the center of everything.
+- What to expect At the center of Brooklyn.

 - Kings Highway